 “Strictly speaking, black tea or coffee, herbal teas and water are the most suitable options that will not break your fast.
 I tend to add lemon, cucumber and mint to my water to liven it up a little.

 “Just steer clear of lattes if you’re practising TRE (time restricted eating) and as always on fasting days, include milky drinks in your calorie intake.
 We always recommend full fat milk as opposed to skimmed or semi-skimmed,” says Dr Mosley.
+If you prefer plant milks, Mosley advises oat milk, which is an excellent source of many vitamins and minerals.
+It also contains a type of fibre, beta-glucans, that has been shown to reduce cholesterol.

 Can you drink alcohol drink during intermittent fasting?